It is a delight to write on learning in college stuff instead of you know what.

-Then years ago I wrote a piece called Soft Skills Are Hard that was reacting to a piece from the Chronicle about discord in MBA education.
+Ten years ago I wrote a piece called Soft Skills Are Hard that was reacting to a piece from the Chronicle about discord in MBA education.
 The employers wanted soft skills.
 The students, however, wanted to focus on technical proficiency, because the latter was much easier to demonstrate while the former was more difficult to acquire.
 It should be noted that most MBA students have substantial work experience before returning for the MBA.
-So they are different from undergraduates, who may have done an internship or two but are still pretty green in regarding work.
+So they are different from undergraduates, who may have done an internship or two but are still pretty green in regard to work.

 Beyond those issues there are other concerns, perhaps more fundamental, such as what Sherry Turkle has pointed out.
 Students need to engage in face-to-face conversations with peers, quite a lot of it, to learn empathy for others, how to schmooze, and to develop a taste for discussions of this sort.
 If you don't try to certify this, college offers a great opportunity for it to happen on its own, through bull sessions with housemates.

 If these sort of sessions were happening would the the more formal approach that Reinhardt is taking be useful in addition?
 I don't know.
 Perhaps it would.
 If those sessions are not happening, however, my guess is that what Reinhardt is doing is largely a waste of time.
 In that case the students wouldn't be bringing enough to the table ahead of time.